This easy garlic snap peas recipe is healthy, delicious and ready in just 8 minutes!

 Then I spied a tiny package of snap peas in the back of the fridge that I’d bought to send with the girl’s lunches.
 It was small – only about a cup and a half total in the package – but since I usually add about one large garlic clove for every cup of snap peas it was easy to figure out the amounts.

-So there you go – a garlic clove for every cup of snap peas.
+This recipe is so simple: a garlic clove for every cup of snap peas.
 The only other ingredients you’ll need are oil, salt & pepper which makes this a perfect stand-by side dish!
 It has to be the easiest snap peas recipe I’ve ever made.

 I use a carbon-steel wok for my Asian stir-fries and other dishes.
 A heavy skillet will work fine but do consider investing in a wok – they’re so fun to cook with and make easy work of one-dish meals.